espoon-voltti/evaka/compose/README.md

 - <http://localhost:9091> – Frontend for the citizen
 - <http://localhost:9093/employee> – Frontend for the employee roles
+- <http://localhost:9095/employee/mobile> – Frontend for the employee mobile frontend

 ## Running the full stack for E2E tests